1971Merlin/TMON/README.md

 TMON is an interactive tool, that works with a serial terminal e.g. PuTTY or Tera Term on an PC, or a 'real' VT100 serial terminal such as a Wyse WY-60.
 The SC/TEC keypad and 7-seg displays are not used once the program starts, and do not do anything.

-All interactions with TMON are via the serial console.
+Interactions with TMON are via the serial console.
 The user types commands and the results are displayed on the terminal.

 ### Starting up TMON